Columns > Published on May 26th, 2020

 Alongside the Hugo Awards, the Nebulas are one of the biggest deals in the SFF world: they’re basically equivalent to the genre’s Academy Awards, as members of the SFWA themselves vote for the winners.

 This year is the 55th edition of the Nebula Awards, and one thing will be very different about the ceremony: it’ll be virtual.
 But that just means you can watch it yourself at 5PM PST on May 30th!
-And there’s no doubt that it will turn out to be one worth watching — since 2019 was such a great year for science fiction and fantasy, this year’s Nebula Awards are shaping up to be a fascinating contest between the best of the best.
+And there’s no doubt that it will turn out to be one worth watching — since 2019 was such a great year for science fiction writing and fantasy novels, this year’s Nebula Awards are shaping up to be a fascinating contest between the best of the best.

 Chances seem bright for debut authors in the Best Novel category